 Color Legend for The Foresight Guide

 The Guide uses bold red to indicate both header titles and important concepts.
 We also use bold text in three primary colors (blue, green, and purple – to refer to the three primary types of strategic foresight, exploring probable, possible, and preferable futures.
 See the picture at right for a preview of these three primary foresight types.
-We also occasionally use gold to refer to any of twenty foresight specialties common in organizational foresight.
+We also occasionally use gold to refer to any of twenty foresight specialties that we think are the most important ones to understand and use in organizational foresight.
 That means we use a five-color highlighting scheme to illustrate various aspects of foresight practice in the Guide.

-Chapters 4 and 5 introduce Personal foresight, a survey of models, tools, and habits that we can use to understand and work with our traits, strengths, and weaknesses to be more effective as individuals (Chapter 4), and the various practice options we personally have, in and outside of organizations, to do effective foresight work (Chapter 5).
-After building a literate, evidence-based worldview (universal foresight), being personally effective at navigating the future (Chapter 4), and knowing your practice options (Chapter 5) may be the next most important strategy for effective practice.
-Many future-oriented people are good at speculating, or giving others advice, but their own lives are very unforesighted.
+Chapter 2, and part of Chapter 3, introduce Personal Foresight, a survey of models, tools, and habits that we can use to understand and work with our traits, strengths, and weaknesses to be more effective as individuals, and the various practice options we personally have, in and outside of organizations, to do effective foresight work.
+Along with building a literate, evidence-based worldview, being personally effective at navigating the future, and taking the time to fully know your career options may be your most important priorities as you begin your foresight work.
+Many future-oriented people are in love with speculating, or giving others advice, but their own lives are very unforesighted, ineffective, and disorganized.
 Those folks don’t get very far as professionals.
-So we need to constantly apply foresight thinking and action to our own lives, and choose practice options that make us more effective as our experience grows.
+So we need to constantly apply foresight thinking and action to our own lives, seek to provide value and get feedback, and choose practice options that make us more effective as our experience grows.

 - Foresight Students, and anyone reasonably new to our field, may benefit from the whole Guide, which can be read sequentially or by chapter.
 Chapter 1 introduces the foresight field, including its definitions, history, training, opportunities and challenges.
-Chapters 2 and 3 will help you think about how change happens, and what futures are likely to arrive next, and what futures are just feel-good stories or hype, and are unlikely to occur.
-Chapter 4, on personal foresight, can help the new foresight student, self-improver, or career changer.
-Chapter 5 covers career options, and the most common roles, styles, industries, functions, and methods available to foresight practitioners.
-Chapter 8, on models and frameworks, will help the student better understand change and improve their practice.
-Chapter 12 gives broad peer advice from practitioners in the field.
+Again, if you only have the time to read one chapter, Chapter 1 would be it.
+Chapter 2, on personal foresight, is a set of tools and techniques to help you become more self- and future-aware, effective and motivated.
+Chapter 3 covers career options, and the most common roles, styles, industries, functions, and methods available to foresight practitioners.
+Chapter 4, on models, will help you better understand the many useful ways to analyze change.
+Chapters 7 and 11 will help you think about how change happens, why certain kinds of change continually accelerate, and what futures are likely to arrive next, and what futures are just feel-good stories or hype, and are unlikely to ever occur.
+Appendix 1 offers broad peer advice from experienced practitioners in the field.
 These chapters may be the most helpful for the beginning student.

 - Foresight Practitioners may benefit most from understanding The Do Loop (aka The Eight Skills), our preferred model of adaptive foresight practice.
 It is derived from a broad survey of the management literature.
-The Do Loop is outlined in Chapters 1 and 8, and discussed in-depth in Chapter 9, The Do Loop: The Eight Skills of Effective Foresight Practice.
-Three of the eight skills are core foresight activities, and the remaining five are necessary to translate foresight into effective action in the organization.
-Does your team presently use all eight skills (Chapter 9) and some of the related methods (Chapter 10)?
+The Do Loop (actually, the learning, foresight, doing and feedback loop) is outlined in Chapters 1 and 4, and discussed in-depth in Chapter 5, The Do Loop: The Eight Skills of Effective Foresight Practice.
+Three of the Eight Skills are core foresight activities, and the remaining five are necessary to translate foresight into effective action in the organization.
+Does your team presently use all eight skills, and some of the related methods (Chapter 6)?
 Are your team or your client weak in one or more of these skills?
-How can you compensate for those weaknesses, and better run the cycle?
+How can you compensate for those weaknesses, and better run this fundamentally adaptive learning and doing loop?
 Practitioners may also benefit from the twenty specialty functions of foresight, and their practice associations, outlined in Chapter 1.
-Which of these best fit your strengths?
+Which of these specialties best fit your current strengths?
 Who can you partner with in specialties where you are weak?
-Practitioners may also gain insights from Chapter 12, peer practice advice from over fifty foresight professionals in five practice types.
-Chapters 2 and 3, exponential foresight and evo devo foresight, can also help practitioners better anticipate exponential opportunities and disruptions, and better define unpredictable and predictable futures for their clients.
+Practitioners may also gain insights from Appendix 1, peer practice advice from over fifty foresight professionals in five practice types.
+Chapters 7 and 11, exponential and evo devo foresight, can also help practitioners better anticipate exponential opportunities and disruptions, and better take advantage of both unpredictable and predictable futures for their clients.

-- Managers and Leaders may find value in the following chapters.
-Chapter 1, which defines foresight across twenty practice specialties, Chapter 4, on personal foresight, Chapter 5’s survey of foresight practice in the twelve departments of the firm, and its discussion of foresight leadership, and Chapter 9, The Do Loop: The Eight Skills of Effective Foresight Practice.
+- Managers and Leaders will find value in Chapter 1, which defines foresight across twenty practice specialties, Chapter 2, on personal foresight, and Chapter 3’s survey of foresight practice in the twelve departments of the firm.
+Chapter 5, The Do Loop: The Eight Skills of Effective Foresight Practice, and our end-of-chapter introduction to adaptive leadership may also be particularly of value.
 Does your team employ foresight as broadly as we have defined it?
 Are you strengthening your personal foresight skills, and using them to become a better leader?

 - Anyone interested in the future may enjoy Chapter 1, and skimming other sections of the Guide for occasional thoughts, stories and predictions on the near- and longer-term future.
-Those looking for even more challenges, opportunities, uncertainties, forecasts and predictions should investigate the global foresight reading lists in Chapter 14.
+Those looking for even more challenges, opportunities, uncertainties, forecasts and predictions are encouraged to dive into the ample global foresight reading lists in Appendix 3.